Skip to main content

 This signal is available at scale through tools like Phantombuster or Apify, which can monitor social engagement automatically.

-The logic is simple: if they’re evaluating your competition, they’re in-market.
-They’re not just curious about the space — they’re actively building a vendor shortlist.
-This is your window.
+If they’re evaluating your competition, they’re in-market.
+They’re not just curious about the space; they’re building a vendor shortlist.
+That’s your window.

 2. Tech Stack and Tool Adoption

-When a growing SMB adopts a new category of tool — especially in sales, marketing, or operations — it often signals a leap in organizational maturity.
-A company moving from spreadsheets to a CRM, or from manual outreach to a sales engagement platform, is telling you something important: they’re investing in growth infrastructure.
+When a growing SMB adopts a new category of tool, especially in sales, marketing, or operations, it often points to a jump in organizational maturity.
+A company moving from spreadsheets to a CRM, or from manual outreach to a sales engagement platform, is investing in growth infrastructure.

 What to watch for: